Ziang-Lu/Database-Learning-Notes/1-Relational Database/2-SQL Notes/2-Operations/Operations.md

     (case
-        when quantity > 30 then 'The quantity is greater than 30' when quantity = 30 then 'The quantity is 30' else 'The quentity is under 30'
-    end) as quantity_description
+        when quantity > 30 then 'The quantity is greater than 30' when quantity = 30 then 'The quantity is 30' else 'The quentity is less than 30' end) as quantity_description from order_details;
-from order_details;
 ```